alitaqiEngOx/partition-ms/README.md

 # Partition MS
-Truncate a radio astronomy MeasurementSet v2 dow to the required number of snapshots.
+Truncate a radio astronomy MeasurementSet v2 down to the required number of snapshots.<br />
 This project is under active development.

 ## Installation
 1- Clone this repository;<br />